bduan004/monte-hall-problem/README.md

 Without Changing: no. right = 40, no wrong = 60

 Trial 5:
+After Changing: no. right = 62, no wrong = 38
+Without Changing: no. right = 37, no wrong = 63

+Trial 5:
 After Changing: no. right = 75, no wrong = 25
 Without Changing: no. right = 40, no wrong = 60